papyri/site-docs/gtypes.md

 _Example PN Link:_ [Stud.Pal.20.212](https://papyri.info/hgv/36613)

 For scribal punctuation in the form of a low dot.
+These will appear in the apparatus criticus.

 ***